-In order to do more efficient my work and manage to cope with all this writing tasks, I was relying on the power of templates to help me manage all this workload.
+In order to do more efficient my work and manage to cope with all these writing tasks, I was relying on the power of templates to help me manage all this workload.

 What Templates Are?

-- You have learned the skill or you have acquire the knowledge of doing something, sometime in the past (shifting a gear in driving or writing business letters in your computer)
+- You have learned the skill or you have acquired the knowledge of doing something, sometime in the past (shifting a gear in driving or writing business letters on your computer)

 - You can find a way of eliminating the most repetitive tasks leaving your focus and energy for performing better on the tasks your involvement is absolutely necessary!

 Over the years, a lot of approaches and methodologies have been developed, to do just that.
-To develop ways (templates, hacks, approaches, etc) to make you more efficient when repetitive tasks should be performed.
-Some of them suggest you, to:
+To develop ways (templates, hacks, approaches, etc.) to make you more efficient when the repetitive tasks should be performed.
+Some of them suggest you:

-- focus only on the important things and gradually omit the others,
+- to focus only on the important things and gradually omit the others,

-- delegate to someone else (if you can!) such tasks and activities,
+- to delegate to someone else (if you can!) such tasks and activities,

-- automate some procedures to safely perform such tasks (either in computer or in your life as habits),
+- to automate some procedures to safely perform such tasks (either in a computer or in your life as habits),

-- develop better or more suited to your style, habits
+- to develop better or more suited to your style, habits

-- follow structured approaches that can guard you from distraction (Covey’s approach, GTD, etc)
+- to follow structured approaches that can guard you against distraction (Covey’s approach, GTD, etc)

 The common denominator of all the above is that all are based on templates.
 Are pre-thoughted of, pre-designed, pre-scripted and pro-active forms of doing or performing certain tasks.